melissabreynolds/personalsite/cv.md

 ## Conferences, Seminars, & Invited Talks
 <hr>

 ### Invited Research Talks and Presentations
+"Manuscript Medicine and the Making of an English Past," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; March 27, 2026

 "Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," Medicine, Slavery, and Race in the Atlantic World, a conference celebrating the close of the Medicine and the Making of Race Project, led by Dr. Hannah Murphy, King's College London; May 15–18, 2025